 Robert Nelson Norford, F1/C, is the third person on the right, first row.

-Escolar 120k Commissioning party for the crew of the Escolar (SS-294), May 19, 1944, probably in Portsmouth, N.H.
+Escolar 120k Commissioning party for the crew of the Escolar (SS-294), 19 May 1944, in Philadelphia.

 Cdr.
 William J. Millican is on the extreme left on the first row.
-Robert Nelson Norford, F1/C, USNR is at the top row, right.
+Robert Nelson Norford, F1/C, USNR, is at the top row, right.

-Escolar 108k Commissioning party for the officers and crew of the Escolar (SS-294), May 19, 1944, probably in Portsmouth, N.H.
+Escolar 108k Commissioning party for the officers and crew of the Escolar (SS-294), 19 May 1944, in Philadelphia.

 Cdr.
 William J. Millican is the 7th person seated against the wall, between the two ladies.